Harran: Monuments and ruins

 The Harran Castle is a large brick fortress of unknown date, though ancient Greek inscriptions found at one of its gates suggest that it was founded at some point during Byzantine rule (4th–7th centuries).
 It is also possible that it was built under Muslim rule in the 9th century.
 If it was not built in the 9th century, it is likely to at least have been expanded in the early Islamic period.
 Before its fall into ruin, the castle was a three-story structure.
 It was probably initially a palace but was converted into a more castle-like militaristic building in the 11–13th centuries when the region surrounding Harran experienced considerable political turmoil.
 The castle has recently been partially excavated and reconstructed with the support of the Turkish Ministry of Culture and Tourism.

 Harran was the site of the oldest mosque built in Anatolia, known as the Grand Mosque or Paradise Mosque.
 The mosque was built by the Umayyad caliph Marwan II in 744–750, at the time the city was his capital.
 The masonry of the mosque indicates that it was restored several times throughout its history.
 Measuring 104 × 107 m at its height, the mosque has fallen into ruin over the centuries and little of it remains standing today.
 Remaining portions include the eastern wall, the mihrab, a fountain, and the 33.3 m tall minaret.

 Another important historical monument in Harran is its ancient burial mound, spread over a large area and partially surviving intact at the center of the city's archaeological site.
 The burial mound preserves inscriptions and architectural elements from several different cultures and appears to have been in continuous use from the 3rd century BC to the 13th century AD.
 The burial mound may be older than Harran itself since ceramic dated to c.
 5000 BC has been found at the site.

-The precise location of the ancient great Ekhulkhul temple is unknown and no certain archaeological evidence of it has yet been found.
-It is likely that one of the major medieval buildings of Harran displaced the Elkhulkhul and were constructed on top of it, either the Harran Castle or the Grand Mosque.
+The precise location of the ancient great Eḫulḫul temple is unknown and no certain archaeological evidence of it has yet been found.
+It is likely that one of the major medieval buildings of Harran displaced the Eḫulḫul and were constructed on top of it, either the Harran Castle or the Grand Mosque.
 Writings from the Islamic period contradictingly claim that the castle or the mosque were the converted moon temple.
 The castle being on the site of the ancient temple is further supported by its higher elevation whereas the mosque is further supported by the finds of Babylonian inscriptions and four stelae of Nabonidus among its ruins.
-These inscriptions and stelae directly mention the Elkhulkhul.
+These inscriptions and stelae directly mention the Eḫulḫul.
 Additionally, the remains of an ancient altar with moon iconography have also been recovered from the ruins of the mosque.
 As a result, the mosque enjoys more scholarly support as the most likely site of the ancient temple.